thosgood/this-weeks-finds/markdown/101-151/week112.md

 [gr-qc/9505012](http://xxx.lanl.gov/abs/gr-qc/9505012).

-However, in the loop representation the area is not quantized in evenly spaced steps: the area A can be any sum of quantities like 8 π γ sqrt(j(j+1)), and such sums become very densely packed for large A.
+However, in the loop representation the area is not quantized in evenly spaced steps: the area A can be any sum of quantities like 8 \pi γ sqrt(j(j+1)), and such sums become very densely packed for large A.

 Let me conclude with a few technical comments about how Chern-Simons